Skip to main content

 The Notional Fallacy

-In the stock market, exposure is simple: if you own 100 shares of a 100stock,yourexposureis100 stock, your exposure is 10,000.
+In the stock market, exposure is straightforward: if you own 100 shares of a 100stock,yourexposureis100 stock, your exposure is 10,000.
 If the stock moves 1%, you gain or lose $100.

-In the options market, it's more complex.
+In the options market, it's more nuanced.
 If you own 1 call option (representing 100 shares) on that same 100stock,yournotionalvalueisstill100 stock, your **notional value** is still 10,000.
 However, if that option is far Out-of-the-Money (OTM) with a Delta of 0.10, a 1% move in the stock won't change your position by 100itwillonlychangeitbyroughly100—it will only change it by roughly 10.

 Defining Delta-Adjusted Exposure

-Delta-Adjusted Notional=(Number of Contracts×Multiplier)×Underlying Price×Delta\text{Delta-Adjusted Notional} = (\text{Number of Contracts} \times \text{Multiplier}) \times \text{Underlying Price} \times \text{Delta}
+Delta-Adjusted Notional=(Contracts×Multiplier)×Price×Delta\text{Delta-Adjusted Notional} = (\text{Contracts} \times \text{Multiplier}) \times \text{Price} \times \text{Delta}

 Alternatively, in share terms:

-Synthetic Shares=(Number of Contracts×Multiplier)×Delta\text{Synthetic Shares} = (\text{Number of Contracts} \times \text{Multiplier}) \times \text{Delta}
+Synthetic Shares=(Contracts×Multiplier)×Delta\text{Synthetic Shares} = (\text{Contracts} \times \text{Multiplier}) \times \text{Delta}

-Why It Matters for Risk Management
+Why It Matters for Your Portfolio

 1. True Portfolio Weighting

-2. Capital Efficiency and Margin
+2. Capital Efficiency

-3. Comparing Different Strategies
+3. Comparing Strategies

 Practical Example

-Imagine you own 10 Call contracts on SPY (multiplier 100) at a price of $500, and the current Delta is 0.60.
+Imagine you own 10 Call contracts on SPY (multiplier 100) at $500, and the Delta is 0.60.

 • Raw Notional: 10 \times 100 \times \500 = $500,000$